Marshall House (Schuylerville, New York): The Battles of Saratoga and the Baroness Frederika Riedesel

-The Marshall House attained its fame for the rôle it played in the events leading to the British surrender following the Battles of Saratoga fought during September–October, 1777.
+The Marshall House attained its fame for the role it played in the events leading to the British surrender following the Battles of Saratoga fought during September–October, 1777.
 Traveling with the British army was the Baroness Frederika Riedesel, the young wife of Major General Friedrich Adolf Riedesel, commander of the German soldiers who formed part of the British army under Lieutenant General John Burgoyne.
 During the afternoon of October 10 American batteries emplaced on the east side of the Hudson River opened fire on Riedesel's defenses some fifty rods south of the Marshall House.
 The baron, seeing the house, urged his wife and their three young children to seek safety in its stone cellar.
 Baroness Riedesell was soon joined by other women in like circumstances as well as by wounded military personnel.

 Observing the commotion surrounding the house the Americans mistakenly supposed it to be an enemy headquarters and began firing upon it.
 As aforesaid, the baroness recounted in her diary the ordeal of those besieged in the house: